-Internet governance refers to the process of developing norms and principles that impact the way the Internet is used and functions.
+Internet governance is the process of developing norms and principles that impact the way the Internet is used and functions.

-Customarily Internet governance is thought of as solving technical issues and setting regulatory frameworks.
-But the past years' debates have shown that it is clearly much more than that: it increasingly includes policy work to respond to social, economic and security matters, as well as questions of trust, standard-setting, accountability and jurisdiction.
+Internet governance today is not only considered for solving technical issues and setting regulatory frameworks, it increasingly includes policy work to respond to social, economic and security matters, as well as questions of trust, standard-setting, accountability and jurisdiction.

-ICC BASIS believes that successful Internet governance means the crystallization of consensus across stakeholder groups and constructive dialogue on those issues which are not ripe for consensus while maintaining the security, stability, and resilience of the Internet and the openness of the Internet.
+Successful Internet governance relies on the incremental formation of consensus across stakeholder groups together with constructive dialogue on issues not yet ripe for consensus, all while maintaining the security, stability, and resilience and openness of the Internet.